-- 1 to start for the vast majority of player builds unless role playing a speech based character (2 after bobblehead is acquired)
+- 1 to start for the vast majority of player builds unless role playing a speech based character (this will rise to 2 after bobblehead is acquired)

 Fallout 3 Starting SPECIAL – Intelligence

-Intelligence is the best Fallout 3 SPECIAL given it impacts on the number of skill points you’ll gain per level up.
-This makes it significantly quicker to maximise your core skills and if high enough combined with other sources can even allow players to max every single Fallout 3 skill.
+Intelligence is the best Fallout 3 SPECIAL given it impacts on the number of skill points you’ll gain per level up and thus has a compounding effect on your character power.
+This makes it significantly quicker to maximise your core skills and if high enough combined with other sources can even allow players to max every single Fallout 3 skill for the perfect character.
 Intelligence also impacts the medicine, repair and science skills.